-Check box 4a only if you and your spouse are filing a joint return and you or your spouse qualify as an injured spouse and are requesting protection from application of any joint overpayment against the other spouse's delinquencies or debts.
+Check box 4a only if you and your spouse are filing a joint return and you or your spouse qualify as an injured spouse and are requesting protection from application of any joint overpayment against the other spouse's delinquencies or debts for back child support, court fees, and fees to counties, cities or educational institutions.
+The taxpayer (spouse) requesting injured spouse protection must have Arizona income with taxes withheld and reported on his/her own Form W-2 or Form 1099.